 After Oslo, the Arab world was divided into two camps: the moderate camp included the Palestinian Authority, Egypt, Jordan, and Lebanon, with Syria on the fence.
 Meanwhile, the rejectionist camp included Islamists, Hamas, the Muslim Brotherhood, as well as states like Iraq and Yemen.

 Within the territories, Palestine joined the ranks of the United States, United Kingdom, and Israel, and others, as a bi-polar bi-ideological system.
-One dominant ideology was that of the Arafat’s Fatah, calling for recognition of Israel, coexistence between an Arab and Jewish states in a two-state solution, and the principal of land-for-peace.
+One dominant ideology was that of Arafat’s Fatah, calling for recognition of Israel, coexistence between Arab and Jewish states in a two-state solution, and the principle of land-for-peace.
 Another dominant ideology is that of Hamas, calling for Islamic resistance and the liberation of ‘all of Palestine’.
 Resistance, as such, has been rebranded as ‘Islamic resistance’, with Hamas as the major player.

 In this phase, which lasts until this day, the popularity and constituency of each ideology depends on their perceived effectiveness and outcomes.
 The days of Oslo brought the PLO to the mainstream and public opinion was strongly in favor of a two-state solution.
 Failures of the PLO in self-governance, as well as claims of Fatah corruption, however, swayed Palestinians away from the PLO.